For Immediate Release

 Contacts: Jim Weidman, (202) 675-1761, firstname.lastname@example.org

-India and China are ranked 119th and 136th, respectively, in the world, and both remain unfree.
+India and China are ranked 120th and 137th, respectively, in the world, and both remain unfree.
 “The foundations for long-term economic development continue to be fragile in the absence of effectively functioning legal frameworks,” the editors write.
-“Progress with market-oriented reforms has been uneven and has often backtracked under the influence of those with a political interest in maintaining the status quo.”
+“Progress with market-oriented reforms has been uneven and has often backtracked at the urging of those with a political interest in maintaining the status quo.”

 About The Wall Street Journal